webcrumbs/javascript-crumbs/chapters/prototype/Readme.md

 newtoy.getInfo();     // "Rating: 3, price: 100"
 ```

-The prototype is "live".
+### The prototype is "live".
 Objects are passed by reference in JavaScript, and therefore the prototype is not copied with every new object instance.
-You can modify the prototype at any time and all objects (even those created before the modification) will inherit the changes.
+Modifying of the prototype at any time implies that all objects (even those created before the modification) will inherit the changes.

 ```js
 Gadget.prototype.get = function(what) {